Kumbalgodu

 Kumbalgodu (also spelled as Kumbalagodu) is a town located on the outskirts of the Indian city of Bengaluru.

+Etymology
-The name Kumbalgodu is derived from two Kannada words:

-Kumbala / Kumbla (ಕುಂಭಳ / ಕುಂಬ್ಲ) – refers to the ash gourd (a type of pumpkin) or in some usages a small pond/tank.

-Godu (ಗೋಡು) – means settlement, hamlet, or boundary.
+The name Kumbalgodu is derived from two Kannada words, 'Kumbala/Kumbla' (ಕುಂಭಳ / ಕುಂಬ್ಲ) which refers to the Ash Gourd (a species of vine) or in some usages a small pond/tank and 'Godu' (ಗೋಡು) which means settlement, hamlet, or boundary.
 Put together, Kumbalgodu could mean “the settlement where ash gourds grew abundantly” or “a hamlet near the pond/tank”.

+Location

 It is situated along the Mysore Road between Kengeri and Bidadi, and, according to the 2011 census, has a population of over 10,000.

-The Bengaluru Swaminarayan Gurukul International School is located in Kumbalgodu.